“The America I love still exists at the front desks of our public libraries.” – Kurt Vonnegut

 A spring break fishing trip ends in violence, with guilt reverberating through a lifetime.

-Published in the anthology Wild: Uncivilized Tales From Rocky Mountain Fiction Writers
+Published in Wild: Uncivilized Tales From Rocky Mountain Fiction Writers

 Selected as an "Other Distinguished Mystery & Suspense" story in The Best American Mystery and Suspense 2021